 Types of archive download error:

-There are, broadly, three main types of error that can be encountered with archive downloads:
+There are, broadly, four main types of error that can be encountered with archive downloads:

 - ‘No new data to download’: Attempts to download archive data always give this same error message;

 - 513 records always downloaded Weatherlink always reports that there are 513 records (or some similar large number) to download;

 - Incomplete or repetitive downloads: Downloads start OK but do not complete successfully.
 Sometimes the program will repeatedly report that it’s downloading the same (or similar) large number of records, but new data never appears in the archive database;

 - Errors in downloaded data: Downloads do complete successfully, but problems with the downloaded data subsequently become apparent.
 For example: attempts to use the Plot module cause the Weatherlink program to crash; or whole blocks of data in the newly-downloaded records appear to be missing when viewed in Browse mode, typically the date/time values may be present but the rest of the record is not showing.
 (NB Note the reference to whole lines or blocks of data being missing.
 If only data that depends on one sensor such as the temperature sensor is missing then this is almost certainly a sensor fault and not a download issue.);